cywusky/TestDag/README.md

 # AirflowDAGs

+The repository provides a template to build data transformation processes in a scalable and flexible fashion on AWS using Airflow. <br>
-This repository automatically syncs with the Airflow instance running on AWS every minute on the master branch. <br> The repo provides template to build your own data transformation process in a scalable and flexible way on AWS using Airflow. <br>
+This repository automatically syncs with the Airflow instance running on AWS every minute on the master branch. <br>

 ##  Using Airflow to Orchestrate Data Transformation on AWS

 Airflow uses directed acyclic graphs (DAGs) to manage and monitor workflow orchestration. <br>
-The following diagram illustrates the architecture of using Airflow to orchestrate data transformation on AWS. <br>
+Here, the following diagram illustrates the architecture of using Airflow to orchestrate data transformation on AWS using ECS with Fargate. <br>

 ![System diagram for using Airflow on AWS](/image/airflow_v6.png)